astonastonaston/peract/README.md

 from tasks import push_cube
 ```

-After this, you can modify your training configs correspondingly and then start multi-view training.
+After this, you can modify your training configs correspondingly and then start the customized training.

 ### Evaluation